 When should I submit my FAFSA?

-- USE EARLIER INCOME AND TAX INFORMATION: Beginning with the 2017–18 FAFSA, students will be required to report income and tax information from an earlier tax year.
-For example, on the 2017–18 FAFSA, students (and parents, as appropriate) will report their 2015 income and tax information, rather than their 2016 income and tax information.
+- USE EARLIER INCOME AND TAX INFORMATION: As of 2017, students are required to report income and tax information from an earlier tax year.
+For example, on the 2021–22 FAFSA, students (and parents, as appropriate) will report their 2019 income and tax information.

 When will my SAR be available?